CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ### FactorialOperation Class

 The `FactorialOperation` class extends the `Calculator` abstract class and provides the implementation for factorial operations.
+In the factorial class, a comparison is being made by running the same calculation using recursion and iteration.
+For each execution, the time is measured to compare which method is more efficient.
+Assertion is also used to check if the variable n is less than 0.
+If n is less than 0 an AssertionError will be raised with the message "Number must be greater or equal to 0."

 #### Code Snippet